Sungbo's Eredo: History

 The archaeology of Sungbo's Eredo points to the presence of a large polity in the area before the opening of the Trans-Atlantic trade.

-The Eredo served a defensive purpose when it was built in 800–1000 AD, a period of political confrontation and consolidation in the southern Nigerian rainforest.
+The Eredo served a defensive purpose when it was built, a period of political confrontation and consolidation in the southern Nigerian rainforest.
 It was likely to have been inspired by the same process that led to the construction of similar walls and ditches throughout western Nigeria, including earthworks around Ifẹ̀, Ilesa, and the Benin Iya, a 6500 km series of connected but separate earthworks in the neighboring Edo-speaking region.
 It is believed that the Eredo was a means of unifying an area of diverse communities into a single kingdom.
 It seems that the builders of these fortifications deliberately tried to reach groundwater or clay to create a swampy bottom for the ditch.
 If this could be achieved in shallow depth, builders stopped, even if only at the depth of 1 meter.
 In some places small, conical idol statues had been placed on the bottom of the ditch.

 Modern times

 The impressive size and complex construction of the Eredo drew worldwide media attention in September 1999 when Dr Patrick Darling, a British archaeologist then with Bournemouth University, surveyed the site and began publicizing his bid to preserve the Eredo and bring the site some prominence.
-Previously, the Eredo had been little-known outside of the small community of residents and specialists in Yoruba history.
-Forty years passed between Professor Peter Lloyd's publication of his analysis of the site and that of Darling, but it still served to necessitate a complete rethinking of West Africa's past.
-In 2017, technologist Olufeko led a freelance team inside the rampart bringing the location and its narrative back into social dialogue.
+He also said that in terms of sheer size it's the largest single monument in Africa as it is larger than any of the Egyptian pyramids.

+Digital preservation

+A team led by technologist of Ijebu ancestry, Ade Olufeko conducted digital documentation of Sungbo's Eredo using mapping techniques and local oral history collection.
+The project employed blockchain technology to permanently record site metadata as part of non-invasive preservation efforts.
+This integration of technology and indigenous knowledge was noted, though additional archaeological study was recognized as necessary for complete historical understanding.
+In 2024, Augustine University Ilara partnered with Gérard Chouin, an associate professor of history at William & Mary, to conduct LiDAR mapping of Sungbo's Eredo.
+The interdisciplinary project involved researchers from William & Mary's Department of History, Department of Anthropology, and Center for Geospatial Analysis.